 The construction of the substation building / transformers and inverters are considered a worst-case construction noise scenario.
 Typically, associated construction activities within a 200 m distance from noise sensitive receptors have the potential to result in increased construction noise at receptor locations.
-The western boundary of the site is approximately 225 m from a single residential receptor providing a suitable buffer to ensure that construction noise will not exceed noise limits at this location.
-Other properties are 470m or further from the site boundary.
+The southern boundary of the site is within 250 m of residential receptors providing a suitable buffer to ensure that construction noise will not exceed noise limits at this location.

-The potential impact during construction is considered to be Low adverse, on the basis that no residential receptors are within 200m of the site boundary.
-Mitigation measures detailed in the ESIA, including the implementation of Good International Industry Practice pollution prevention measures can ensure the impact is Low.
+The potential impact on noise during construction is considered to be Medium adverse, on the basis that no residential receptors are within 200m of the site boundary.
+Mitigation measures detailed in the ESIA, including the implementation of Good International Industry Practice pollution prevention measures, can reduce the impact to Low adverse.
 Key mitigation measures include:

 - Adopt and follow best practicable means to ensure that the quietest available plant and construction techniques are used. - Where appropriate, micro-siting is to be undertaken to ensure construction noise impacts are minimised and equipment is located as far as possible from noise sensitive receptors (NSRs).
-NSRs include onsite accommodation.

-• Restrict all construction activities to daytime during normal working hours.
+NSRs include on-site accommodation. - Restrict all construction activities to daytime during normal working hours.